microsoft/vscode-gather/README.md

     <img src=./images/step3.PNG>

 ## Additional Information
-Gather uses a set of files called "specs" that are used to identify whether each function provided in a python package modifies kernel state.
+Gather uses a set of files called "specs" that are used to identify whether each function provided in a Python package modifies kernel state.
 Currently, the packages that are fully supported are:
 - matplotlib
 - numpy
 - pandas
 - random
 - sklearn
-- a set of built-in python functions/keywords
+- a set of built-in Python functions/keywords

 It is possible to add packages or api's to the supported list on your local installation.
-If you are interested in doing this for your own private work, or would like to  contribute to the community to support other popular python packages, please [let us know](https://github.com/Microsoft/vscode-python)!
+If you are interested in doing this for your own private work, or would like to  contribute to the community to support other popular Python packages, please [let us know](https://github.com/Microsoft/vscode-python)!

 ## Questions and issues